henryw374/time-literals/README.md

 If you're not using it already The [tick](https://clojars.org/tick) library is an intuitive Clojure(Script) library for dealing with time, intended as a replacement for clj-time

-## Alternatives

-If you only need `Instant` from jsr-310, you could just rebind the tag readers and printer fns for `#inst`

-Also [java-time-literals](https://github.com/magnars/java-time-literals) is a library which is similar but currently only works on the jvm, and also doesn't provide a way to read edn with the literals (via clojure.edn/read-string or cljs.reader).
-Also the naming of tags in this library follows the [tick](https://clojars.org/tick/versions/0.4.0-alpha) (v 0.4+) convention, for example `#time/date` for LocalDate, instead of `#time/ld`.

 ## Usage